sdiehl/wiwinwlh/tutorial.md

 {-# OPTIONS_GHC -fwarn-incomplete-patterns #-}
 ```

-A more subtle case is when implicitly pattern matching with a single
+A more subtle case of non-exhaustivity is the use of implicit pattern matching
-"uni-pattern" in a lambda expression.
-The following will fail when given a
+with a single "uni-pattern" in a lambda expression.
+For instance, the
-Nothing.
+function ``boom`` will fail when given a Nothing.

 ```haskell
 boom = \(Just a) -> something